 Students attending UW-River Falls who are not able to take their placement tests during the Regional Placement Testing Program can take them in early June prior to their registration date.
 Available dates and times for these tests will be announced soon.
 If you are unable to attend a regional testing date, you can take your Placement tests on campus.
 Questions can be directed to the Admissions Office by phone at 715-425-3500 or e-mail email@example.com.

 Register for Classes

-If you've paid your enrollment deposit, you'll be invited to attend a New Student Registration program.
-Students starting in the fall may sign up for registration in February at go.uwrf.edu/register and in December for students starting in the spring.
+You'll be invited to attend a New Student Registration program.
+Students starting in the fall may sign up for registration in March at go.uwrf.edu/register and in December for students starting in the spring.
 When you attend the registration program, you'll meet with your academic adviser, learn the online registration process, meet other new students and leave campus with a complete class schedule.